mcaronna1/gcp_oci_vm_start/README.md

 # Preferences:

--GCP seem to be user friendly and easier to navigate as for Oracle it seemed like it would be something difficult for a first time user.
+-GCP appears to be more user-friendly and easier to navigate, especially for first-time users, whereas Oracle Cloud may have a steeper learning curve for beginners